At a Glance

 8400 North Point Road, Edgemere, MD 21219 (410) 592-2897

-North Point State Park is a 1,310 acre park southeast of the City of Baltimore, on the shores of the Chesapeake Bay near the mouth of the Patapsco River.
-The Defenders Trail, which passes through the park, was used by soldiers in the War of 1812, when the area was under siege by the British.
+North Point State Park is a 1,310 acre park near Edgemere, southeast of the City of Baltimore, on the shores of the Chesapeake Bay near the mouth of the Patapsco River and Back River.
 From 1906 through 1947, an amusement park was located here, and remnants of the amusement park era still exist in the park.
-The park has a beach where swimming is allowed, but lifeguards are not provided.
-There are also two fishing piers that provides access to scan the Bay for gulls, terns, and ducks.
+Birders now come here because of the exceptional opportunity to explore a bird-rich mix of habitats in a relatively compact, easy-to-cover area.

-Habitats include a large freshwater marsh, deciduous woodlands, bayshore with an outstanding view of the Chesapeake Bay, meadows, and farm fields.
+Habitats include a large freshwater marsh, deciduous woodlands, bayshore with an outstanding view of the Chesapeake Bay, meadows, small pocket wetlands, and farm fields.
 Within the park, a 667-acre section of the Black Marsh Natural Area (667 acres) has been designated a State Wildlands, with special protections that limit uses to passive recreation.
-There are trails and an observation platform in the Wildlands; bicycles are prohibited in black Marsh but permitted elsewhere in the park.
+There are trails and an observation platform in the Wildlands; bicycles are prohibited in Black Marsh but permitted elsewhere in the park.
 The Wildlands, along with the park’s other areas, provide great opportunities to observe birds and wildlife, including muskrats, beavers, foxes, and otters.
 Dragonflies are abundant in the warm months.

-Part of the park is a long extension framing a paved hiker-biker trail known as the Haul Road (not shown on the park trail map – see instead https://www.alltrails.com/trail/us/maryland/edgemere-haul-road-trail), which extends 1.6 miles from the town of Edgemere to the main section of the park, joining the main entrance at North Point Road.
+Another part of the park is a long extension framing a paved hiker-biker trail known as the Haul Road or the Defenders Trail (not shown on the park trail map – see instead our map of the trail), which extends 1.6 miles (one-way distance) from the town of Edgemere to the main section of the park, joining the main park entrance at North Point Road.
 The Haul Road is wheelchair-accessible throughout its length.
-The Haul Road was used in the 1800s to transport heavy materials from the steel mill at Sparrows Point to Fort Howard at the tip of North Point.
+The peaceful, mostly shaded Haul Road goes through fields, forested patches, past a small wetland or two, and past residential areas to end up on a highway outside the town of Edgemere.
+There is a small family cemetery near the east end of the trail.
+The trail was used by soldiers in the War of 1812, when the area was under siege by the British; hence the name “Defenders Trail.”
+But the equally valid name “Haul Road” refers to another phase of the road’s history, when it was used in the 1800s to transport heavy materials from the steel mill at Sparrows Point to Fort Howard at the tip of North Point.

 Birdlife: